khangtictoc/khangtictoc.github.io/_posts/english/2025-06-11--aws--databases.md

 ## DynamoDB

 ### Main features
+- NoSQL database

 ### Configuration

-**DynamoDB Accelerator (DAX)** feature is primarily used to significantly improve the in-memory read performance of your database
+**DynamoDB Accelerator (DAX)** used to significantly improve the in-memory read performance of your database

 **A DynamoDB stream** is an ordered flow of information about changes to items in an Amazon DynamoDB table.
-When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table.
+When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table to process further tasks

 **Amazon Kinesis Client Library (KCL)** is a coding module to write an application that leverages on DynamoDB Streams Kinesis Adapter that will fetch data from the DynamoDB Streams endpoint.

+**Point-in-Time Recovery (PITR)** is a backup features:
+- Take snapshot at any point of time
+- Store *short-term* snapshots
+- Optimized solution for **RPO/RTO** metric.

 ## Redshift